IraAga/simpe_sniffer/Readme.md

 ## Description
    This is my simple sniffer.
-Makes use of libpcap provided functionality to read packets from the first available network interface, dumps them to a pcap file and generates all the networks flows from the captured packets.
+Makes use of libpcap's provided functionality to read packets from the first available network interface, dumps them to a pcap file and generates all the networks flows from the captured packets.
 After a successful execution of the sniffer, 2 additional log files are generated.

   #### Available Options:
         -f <filter> : Apply a bpf filter while capturing.